-Sweden's luxurious Arctic Bath Hotel and Spa has just opened its doors and is one of the most spectacular hotel openings 2020.
+Sweden's luxurious Arctic Bath Hotel and Spa was one of the most spectacular hotel openings in 2020.

 From above the hotel structure almost resembles a frosted donut with sprinkles on top.

 The project was first announced a few years back and is the brainchild of the team behind the famous nearby Treehotel (see below), but was put on ice -- literally!
 And so we've waited patiently to break the news.

 The unique thing about this hotel is that the circular main lodge – along with 6 and separate rooms – freeze into the Lule River in the winter, and float during the warmer months.

 Here you can enjoy 4 saunas, a circular year-round river bath which is at the centre of the hotel (the water is a refreshing 39° F during the colder months), a hot bath, outdoor showers and hot-tubs.

 Plunge into the cold water (or, roll around in the snow like a Swede if you dare) and then head for the sauna!

 Apart from the obvious relaxing aspect, the combo of shocking cold followed by hot sauna comes with a string of health benefits.